 Friend: Actually, I don’t like him.
 What do you think about him? [putting a “ladder”]

 You: Yeah I really hate him, too.
 He is so self-centred and f*cking annoying!

-Friend: Wow, I didn’t think that much! [taking off the “ladder”]
+Friend: Wow, I didn’t think that much! [taking the “ladder” off you]

-Here, your friend puts a “ladder” that leads you to shit-talking, and after you confess your candid feelings, suddenly takes off the “ladder” (on purpose or not).
-In that situation, you’d feel “はしごを外された (the ladder was taken off)”, meaning you are betrayed by your friend and feel abandoned.
+Here, your friend puts a “ladder” that leads you into shit-talking, and suddenly takes off the “ladder” after (whether on purpose or not) eliciting your candid opinions.
+In this situation, you’d feel “はしごを外された (the ladder has been taken off)”, meaning you suddenly feel betrayed and abandoned by your friend.

-In a more formal context, はしごを外す also means “to pull the rug out from under someone”, that is, to suddenly take support away from someone.
-For instance, if the government encourages researchers to work on particular topics with providing sufficient findings, and in a couple of years, stops the support because it regards them as “non-essential” anymore, that’s a typical act of はしごを外す (taking off the ladder).
+In a more formal context, はしごを外す can also mean “to pull the rug out from under someone”, that is, to suddenly take support away from someone.
+For instance, if the government encourages researchers at university to work on particular topics by providing sufficient findings, and in a couple of years, stops the support because they no longer regard them as “essential”, that’s a typical act of はしごを外す (taking off the ladder).

 Your Crush: I love you! [putting a “ladder”]